bdesanctis/bamdam/README.md

 ```
 ## Coming soon
 Aka my to do list, suggestions welcome :)
-- [priority!!!] make it so the new bam also has a shorter header, right now it is just copying the old header and that is mildly ridiculous
+- [priority!] make it so the new bam also has a shorter header, right now it is just copying the old header and that is mildly ridiculous
-- consider evenness of coverage calculation
+   evenness of coverage calculation
 - [maybe] write another plotting function for read length distribution
-- [maybe] write a function to add some metadmg parameters to the output stats file
-- [maybe] write a function to combine multiple stats and subs files from multiple different files, like from ellesmere . then you can combine the "read-pulling-out function" with this and make a full-on damage distribution for different taxa in ellesmere!
-- [maybe] rory: are more strands ending in purines (A vs G) than anything else? could check this! https://www.pnas.org/doi/abs/10.1073/pnas.0704665104
+- [maybe] are more strands ending in purines (A vs G) than anything else? could check this! https://www.pnas.org/doi/abs/10.1073/pnas.0704665104
-- [probably] yucheng: derive a kmer distribution from the modern reads, and remove reads with many of those kmers from ancient samples
+- [probably] derive a kmer distribution from the modern reads, and remove reads with many of those kmers from ancient samples
 - eventually - null damage distribution?
 - add some example data
-- write down a full workflow. essentially i am thinking map, remove unnecessary headers, merge, sort, bamfilter, ngslca, bamdam, perhaps metadmg too, subset lca files based on the results down to just the taxa you want, then ngslca r package for removing control taxa, etc and making figures. maybe add yucheng's kmer profiling before mapping.
+- write down a full workflow
+- implement some functionality for combining samples , eg. multi-sample damage plots

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
 BamDam was written by Bianca De Sanctis in 2024.
 For assistance please contact bddesanctis@gmail.com.